hafnium49/aloha-lite/README.md

 ## Git Subtree Management

+The repository includes two git subtrees:

+### Phosphobot Subtree
-The phosphobot repository is included as a git subtree.
-To update it:
+The phosphobot repository is included as a git subtree:

 ```bash
 # Pull latest changes from phosphobot